w3f/polkadot-wiki/docs/kusama-social-recovery.md

 ![](/img/recovery/social-recovery-15.png)

-There is still one possible way to recover the account without going through the recovery process.
+> Note: There is still one possible way to recover the account without going through the recovery
+> process.
 That is root.
-However, while using the root permission to perform this action, you will have to go through the governance by convincing the council members to help you to submit a council proposal or submit a public proposal yourself to see whether they will approve it or not.
-To learn more about governance, see here.
+However, while using the root permission to perform this action, you will
+> have to go through the governance by convincing the council members to help you to submit a
+> council proposal or submit a public proposal yourself to see whether they will approve it or not.
+> To learn more about governance, see [here](learn-governance).

 ## Further Reading